pragma-org/board/proposals/PIP002-Releases.md

 ## Release approval

 The maintainer committee must approve a release.
-A majority vote is required for a release to be approved.
-At a minimum, three maintainers must vote positively on a release.

-Individual maintainers cannot veto a releases.
+Each project must have a stated process for this approval.

 Non-binding votes are encouraged as a sign of good community health.

-Individuals who vote on a project must download all signed source code packages to their hardware, verify they meet all requirements, check cryptographic signatures, compile the code, and run tests.

-Release votes are open for at least 72 hours.

-Votes are carried out as described in the "Voting" proposal.

 ## Publication

-Projects must publish official releases to the public but shall not publish unreleased materials outside the development community.
+Projects must publish official releases to the public.

 Projects should encourage release testing by the community by providing pre-release versions and instructions.